What is an ACTH Stimulation Test?

 During the Test

-Your child will go to the Endocrinology Outpatient Clinic for this test.
-We will measure your child’s height and weight.
-Then your child will get an IV (small thin tube) placed in the arm.
-This is used to give the Cortrosyn medication and to draw the blood samples.
+Your child will get an IV (a small, thin tube) placed in their arm.
+This is used to give the Cortrosyn medication and take the blood samples.
 Getting the IV may be a little uncomfortable, but it is done quickly.

-When the test is complete, the IV catheter is removed.
-The child is awake throughout the test, and parents may stay by their child's side the entire time.
+When the test is complete, the IV is removed.
+Your child is awake throughout the test.

 After the Test